INDUSTRY OVERVIEW, STRUCTURE AND DEVELOPMENTS

 Government Initiatives

-The government has launched the National Packaging initiative which focuses on various measures to promote the sector.
+The government has launched the National Packaging initiative which focuses on the following measures to promote the sector:

 SEGMENT WISE PERFORMANCE REVIEW

-Paper Sacks division recorded marginally reduced turnover and flexi division could achieve higher turnover compared to previous year.
-Paper Sacks revenue accounted for 61.23% of the total revenue while Flexible Division accounted for 38.77% of the total revenue during the year under review.
+Paper Sacks division and Flexi division recorded higher turnover compared to previous year.
+Paper Sacks revenue accounted for 61.40% of the total revenue while Flexible Division accounted for 38.37% of the total revenue during the year under review.
+The Packet Tea division accounted for 0.23% of the total revenue for the year under review.

 COMPANY OUTLOOK AND PROSPECTS